 Identifying Main Ideas

-A good method for simplifying complex texts with multiple explanation, justifications, or perspectives is to first try to identify the author’s main idea.
+A good method for simplifying complex texts with multiple explanations, justifications, or perspectives is to first try to identify the author’s main idea.
 Here are a few strategies for identifying the author’s main idea:

 - We should be looking for repeated ideas or words that indicate the author’s topic and the viewpoint he or she’s making about it.
-Repeating ideas and/or keywords are for many authors common practices and even if the authors present them in the text from different perspectives, repetition in itself is already quite a good indication of the author’s intended topic.
+Repeating ideas and/or keywords are for many authors common practices, and even if the authors present them in the text from different perspectives, repetition in itself is already quite a good indication of the author’s intended topic.

-- We should weigh the how much time the author gives to viewpoints.
+- We should weigh how much time the author gives to viewpoints.
 When the author has given equal time to each position or opinion, he or she could well be neutral on the topic.
 If the author gives more time to one viewpoint, this could indicate that the author agrees or disagrees with the corresponding viewpoint.